park-junghyoun/park/README.md

 ```
 Only that executable (and any content files you intentionally copy next to it) needs to be distributed.

+> ❗ **Check the file size** – a self-contained single file will be well over 100 MB.
+If you see an output that is only a few megabytes, you are still looking at a framework-dependent build.
+Clean the `bin`/`obj` folders and republish to get the bundled executable.

 ### Visual Studio publish profile
 When using Visual Studio, select the **SelfContainedWinX64** publish profile.
 It writes the finished package to:
 ```